fogonwater/we-are-here/1_te_whenua/README.md

 ## 107 Deep Earthquakes and 108 Shallow Earthquakes

 Both spreads are based on data from the Geonet Quake Search service.
-We wrote a small Python script (`get_quakes.py`) to query the service for earthquakes occurring between 2008 and 2018 and then merged the results into a single file.
+We wrote a small Python script (`107_108_deep_shallow_quakes/get_quakes.py`) to query the service for earthquakes occurring between 2008 and 2018 and then merged the results into a single file.
 We imported the CSV files into QGIS and reprojected the data from WGS84 to NZTM2000.
 The two different maps were created by filtering the ‘depth’ variable and applying a proportional size formula to the ‘magnitude’ variable.

 We exported the maps as SVGs and finished the maps in Adobe Illustrator.
 This included adding drop shadows to the deep earthquakes and a transparency effect to the shallow quakes.
 The final maps are drawn at a scale of 1:9,000,000.

-Please note that the `07_08_deep_shallow_quakes` contains two empty data directories.
+Please note that the `107_108_deep_shallow_quakes` folder contains two empty data directories.
 If run, the `get_quakes.py` script will populate them with data.

 Geonet: Quake Search (2018)